gustavo-riedo/academyModule1Frontend/README.md

 ## Navbar

-The navbar is very minimalist and has only the Dashboard and trading history as main pages, in the bottom it displays the exit option and a theme switch button (dark/light themes)
+The navbar is very minimalist and has only the Dashboard page, in the bottom it displays the exit option and a theme switch button (dark/light themes)

 ## Dashboard